TosinAremu/LITA-Captstone-Project/README.md

 - Average Sales Per Product: Shows the average revenue for each product type, providing insights into the best-selling products.
 - Sales by Region: A regional breakdown of sales figure, useful for identifying high-performance regions and underperforming ones.
 - Sales by Month: This metrics tracks the number of products sold in each months, highlighting the demand for specific products in each months.
-- Revenue by Region: This is the revenue generated, showing the profitability of by each region
+- Revenue by Region: This is the revenue generated, showing the profitability of by each region.

+#### Sales Analysis Approaches

+#### 1. Product Performance Analysis:
+- Objective: Determine which products contribute the most to tal sales.
+- Analysis: This analysis evaluates each product's total sales, average selling price and sales volume.
+It will identify high-revenue products and those with high sales volume but lowe revenue due to lower prices.

+#### 2. Regional Sales Breakdown:
+- Objectice: Understand how sales performance varies across different regions.
+- Analysis: Grouping the sales data by region. we can calculate total sales, average quantity sold, and the average price in each region.
+This helps identify regions that needs attention or marketing focus and those where performance is already strong.

+#### 3. Price vs Quantity Analysis:
+- Objective: Assess the impact of pricing on sales volume.
+- Analysis: By comparing the price per unit to the number of units sold, this analysis examines price elasticity and its influence on customer purchasing decisions.
+Products with high demand but low unit prices can indicate potential for price adjustments.